Category Archives for Community Organizations

 At just 14 years old, Georgia teen Allison Waters Albert has become an ambassador for anti-bullying within her community.
 Earning respect and admiration from peers for her willingness to share her own story, Allison has inspired several teens across her school district to take a stand against bullying.
 Through extensive work with 4-H, one of the largest youth development programs in the world, and numerous speaking engagements at area schools, Allison’s efforts have spearheaded the campaign for bullying prevention in her Georgia hometown.

 Once a victim of bullying herself, Allison says she became involved with anti-bullying efforts through her 4-H membership.
-4-H has been very committed to educating youth on all facets of bullying, helping to empower those who have suffered as...
+4-H has been very committed to educating youth on all facets of bullying, helping to empower those who have suffered as victims and inspiring...
 Continue Reading

 Posted: October 2, 2012